yangzho12138/analogy_search_gen_web/README.md

 Analego is being developed mainly by a team of CS researchers and developers at the University of Illinois, Urbana-Champaign.

 *Bhavya:* Project lead -- Analego is mainly the culimation of her PhD thesis work
-*Yang Zhou:* Lead Website Developer & Architect -- Current website is mostly architected and developed by him *Shradha Sehgal:* Researcher -- Proposed & studied multi-modal analogies as part of her Master's thesis
+*Yang Zhou:* Lead Website Developer & Architect -- Current website is mostly architected and developed by him
+*Shradha Sehgal:* Researcher -- Proposed & studied multi-modal analogies as part of her Master's thesis
-*Krishna Phani:* Website Developer (Backend) & Researcher *Chris Palaguachi:* Researcher (Education Psychology)
+*Krishna Phani:* Website Developer (Backend) & Researcher
+*Chris Palaguachi:* Researcher (Education Psychology)
-*Prof. Suma Bhat:* Project Supervisor
+*Suma Bhat:* Project Supervisor
-*Prof. ChengXiang Zhai:* Project Supervisor & Bhavya's Thesis Advisor -- He has been instrumental in shaping the vision of Analego
+*ChengXiang Zhai:* Project Supervisor & Bhavya's Thesis Advisor -- He has been instrumental in shaping the vision of Analego

 *Past Contributors:* Aditi Mallavarapu (Researcher, NC State), Jinjun Xiong (Project Supervisor, University at Buffalo)